irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Academic Integrity

 The IRTF takes academic integrity seriously.
-Participants must act with respect, honesty, transparancy, and fairness.
+Participants must act with respect, honesty, transparency, and fairness.
-They should be trustworhy, aspire to objectivity, aim to provide factual evidence in support of their claims and justification for their reasoning.
+They should be trustworthy, aspire to objectivity, aim to provide factual evidence in support of their claims and justification for their reasoning.
 They should be generous, give credit to others where it is due, and recognise that understanding advances through the collaborative research